SpandanM110/github-and-document-ai-analyzer/Readme.md

             role: 'user',
             parts: [
               {
                 text: 'Please extract all the readable text content from this PDF document.
 Return only the actual text content, no analysis or commentary.
 If the PDF contains tables, preserve their structure.
-If there are multiple pages, include all text from all pages.
-Focus on extracting clean, readable text without any formatting artifacts or metadata.'
+If there are multiple pages, include all text from all pages.'
               },
               {
                 inline_data: {